Kyzarok/MScProject_AURORA_with_RNN/README.md

 # MScProjectRepo
 Extending Autonomous Skill Discovery with Recurrent Neural Networks

-I have added the original code to the repo.
+This repo contains the original code for the ballistic task as well as my implementation
-I will now begin applying the LSTM to the ballistic task.